stevegt/grid-cli/v2/doc/370-wasm.md

 ## Conclusion

-WASM provides a robust framework for implementing module-based decentralized systems, offering advantages in platform independence, security, and performance.
+WASM provides a robust framework for implementing module-based decentralized systems, offering advantages in platform independence, security, performance, and interoperability.
+Unlike Go's native plugin architecture, which faces limitations related to platform dependency and version compatibility, WASM offers a more flexible and resilient solution for dynamic module integration and execution.